matthias-blomme/ad-project-document/book/src/project/project_evaluation.md

  Your final score is determined based on the different number of deliverables, using the following distribution:

-             ○   D1 – Business Case including financial analysis: 15%
+   - D1 Business Case including financial analysis: 15%
-             ○   D2 – Project website: 5%
+   - D2 Project website: 5%
-             ○   D3 – Analysis document: 25%
+   - D3 Analysis document: 20%
-             ○   D4 – Client/server knowledge quiz/exam: 15%
+   - D4 Client/server knowledge test: 20%
-             ○   D5 – POC: 25%
+   - D5 POC: 25%
-             ○   D6 – PM work on Gitlab & website: 5%
-             ○   D7 – Various peer assessments and reflections: 5%
+   - D6 Project work, peer evaluations and retrospections: 5%
-             ○   D8 – Presentation for investors jury: 5%
+   - D7 Presentation for investors jury: 10%

+<center><strong>
           !Omission or significantly incomplete implementation of a single deliverable will result in a failing score for the entire module!
+</strong></center>

-### Factors influencing the final score
+## Factors influencing the final score

- There are many factors weighing on the final score for this module (see 10.1).
+There are many factors weighing on the final score for this module.
 Each part of the assignment is scored according to specific criteria.
 This score can be influenced by intermediate as well as end results of a certain portion.

- A group score will be determined according to the principles listed above.
-From this group score, the individual score will deviate in positive or negative manner depending on the following factors.
+ A **group score** will be determined according to the principles listed above.
+From this group score, the **individual score** will deviate in positive or negative manner depending on the following factors.

-#### Presentation
+### Presentation
 The presentation is an individually graded component, with the presentation itself as a baseline.
 Each group member will be scored individually for his performance during the presentation, measured on a number of factors.

-#### Conduct and contribution
+### Conduct and contribution
 Your general conduct and contribution throughout the semester is monitored by the group mentors as well as assessed by your peers.
 Deviations, positive or negative, will impact your final individual score.